|

 taxable year.

-(B) Exception where economic loss
+(B) Exception where economic

-Subparagraph (A)(i) shall not apply to any hedging loss to the
+(A)(i) shall not apply to any

-extent that such loss exceeds
+such loss exceeds the aggregate

 unrecognized gains from hedging